michtrofimov/hse_data_analysis_MSA/README.md

 All materials for this seminar,including slides and datasets, can be found at [the github repo](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/)

-The datasets are deposited [here](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/tree/master/data).
+The data is deposited [here](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/tree/master/data) and in Canvas.

-For the home assignments and table with files distribution, check out Canvas.
+For the home assignment and table with files distribution, check out Canvas.

 ## Seminar 4.
 Motif Discovery.
 Multiple Alignments